 Ground water Migration Under Control: Yes

 Site Reuse/Redevelopment: Active Federal Facility

-The contamination found at the MCLB Albany site is the result of landfill operations from the 1950's through the mid-1980's, spills and leaks from industrial operations and piping, and leaking polychlorinated bi-phenyl (PCB) transformers.
-The hazardous wastes include electroplating wastes containing heavy metals, organic solvents from stripping and cleaning operations, petroleum products, trichloroethylene, lead, chromium, cadmium, and PCBs.
-The landfills and spills and leaks from industrial operations and piping have also resulted in contaminated ground water plumes across the site.
+Contamination identified at MCLB Albany is the result of landfill operations from the 1950s through the mid-1980s, spills and leaks from industrial operations and piping, and leaking polychlorinated biphenyl (PCB) transformers.
+Landfills, spills and leaks from industrial operations and piping have contaminated ground water underneath the installation.

 Site Cleanup Plan

 Investigations and cleanup activities have focused on six areas, which EPA refers to as operable units, or OUs.